-- 1. "State-administered grants" are those grants that pass through a state agency such as the Minnesota Department of Education (MDE). - 2.
-"Direct grants" are those grants that do not pass through another agency such as MDE and are awarded directly by the federal awarding agency to the grantee organization.
-These grants are usually discretionary grants that are awarded by the U.S. Department of Education (DOE) or by another federal awarding agency. - B. "Non-federal entity" means a state, local government, Indian tribe, institution of higher education, or nonprofit organization that carries out a federal award as a recipient or subrecipient. - C. "Federal award" has the meaning, depending on the context, in either paragraph 1. or 2. of this definition: - 1. a.
-The federal financial assistance that a non-federal entity receives directly from a federal awarding agency or indirectly from a pass-through entity, as described in 2 C.F.R. § 200.101 (Applicability); or - b.
-The cost-reimbursement contract under the federal Acquisition Regulations that a non-federal entity receives directly from a federal awarding agency or indirectly from a pass-through entity, as described in 2 C.F.R. § 200.101 (Applicability). - 2.
+- B. "Non-federal entity" means a state, local government, Indian tribe, institution of higher education, or nonprofit organization that carries out a federal award as a recipient or subrecipient. - C. "Federal award" has the meaning, depending on the context, in either paragraph 1. or 2. of this definition: - 1. a.
+The federal financial assistance that a non-federal entity receives directly from a federal awarding agency or indirectly from a pass-through entity, as described in 2 Code of Federal Regulations section 200.101 (Applicability); or - b.
+The cost-reimbursement contract under the federal Acquisition Regulations that a non-federal entity receives directly from a federal awarding agency or indirectly from a pass-through entity, as described in 2 Code of Federal Regulations section 200.101 (Applicability). - 2.
 The instrument setting forth the terms and conditions.
-The instrument is the grant agreement, cooperative agreement, other agreement for assistance covered in paragraph (b) of 2 C.F.R. § 200.40 (Federal
+The instrument is the grant agreement, cooperative agreement, other agreement for assistance covered in paragraph (b) of 2 Code of Federal Regulations section 200.40 (Federal Financial Assistance), or the cost-reimbursement contract awarded under the federal Acquisition Regulations. - 3.
+"Federal award" does not include other contracts that a federal agency uses to buy goods or services from a contractor or a contract to operate federal-government-owned, contractor-operated facilities.

-- Financial Assistance), or the cost-reimbursement contract awarded under the federal Acquisition Regulations. - 3.
-"Federal award" does not include other contracts that a federal agency uses to buy goods or services from a contractor or a contract to operate federal-government-owned, contractor-operated facilities. - D. "Contract" means a legal instrument by which a non-federal entity purchases property or services needed to carry out the project or program under a federal award.
-The term, as used in 2 C.F.R.
-Part 200, does not include a legal instrument, even if the non-federal entity considers it a contract, when the substance of the transaction meets the definition of a federal award or subaward.
+D. "Contract" means a legal instrument by which a non-federal entity purchases property or services needed to carry out the project or program under a federal award.
+The term, as used in 2 Code of Federal Regulations Part 200, does not include a legal instrument, even if the non-federal entity considers it a contract, when the substance of the transaction meets the definition of a federal award or subaward.